rhnfzl/reddit-stash/README.md

 3. **Manually Trigger the Workflow**:
 - Go to the **Actions** tab > Select the **Reddit Stash Workflow** from the list on the left > Click **Run workflow** > Select the branch `main` > Click the green **Run workflow** button.
 The workflow will then be triggered, and you can monitor its progress in the Actions tab.
 Upon successful completion, you should see the Reddit folder in your Dropbox.

+4. The workflow should run automatically at midnight CET time automatically.

 #### Local Installation

 1. **Clone this repository**: